pharath/pharath.github.io/_posts/2021-07-14-cheatsheet-linux.md

 `pkill process_name` | stop all processes containing `process_name` (which is a regular expression), sends SIGTERM (i.e. kills gracefully), *Warning:* use `pgrep` first to check which processes will be killed
 `pgrep process_name` | list all PIDs containing `process_name` (which is a regular expression)

-Check PID of a window:
+Check PID of a window (pick a window with the cursor):

 ```bash
 xprop _NET_WM_PID | sed 's/_NET_WM_PID(CARDINAL) = //' | ps `cat`